nodeloophole/nodeloophole.github.io/content.md

 ## Communication
 * Can articulate ideas, thoughts, problems, etc.
-* Not afraid to speak up.
+* Not afraid to speak up
 * Listening and understanding
-* Uses the correct 'voice' for the audience.
+* Uses the correct 'voice' for the audience

 note:
 Voice/tone/word choice varies based on the audience.
 For example, someone should speak at a technical